aminsol/text-in-image/README.md

 # Text-in-Image

-encode and decode messages into and from png file
+* Encode content of a file into an image and export that as PNG.
+* Decode messages inside of a png file.

 ## Team

 Amin Soltani

 ## Usage

+### Encoding

 ```
 usage: encode.py [-h] textfile imagefile outputfile